SValanju/Formulae/README.md

 # Formulae

-Take user input and solve formulas.
+Console application which takes user inputs and solve the requirements using predefined formulas.
+Built using .Net